Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Many Paradoxes, no matter how much good will went into creating them, are an attack against the robustness of the Continuum, and may therefore cause damage \(Stress/Consequences\).

 * The Continuum may be Taken Out, causing creation of a Pocket Continuum.
 That’s Bad.

+## Built-in Stunts

+Every Time Traveler \(both PC and NPC\) gets the following Stunts for free:

+* Because I can **Help Myself**, whenever I need to, I can spend 1 Fate Point to receive the help from my Future Self.
+My Future Self may do anything I would have done.
+If I am in presence of my Future Self for more than a brief instant, however, this causes damage equivalent to an Observable Contradiction.
+* Because I'm a **Death-Defying Space·Time Traveler**, I can deflect any damage taken by myself to the Continuum.

 ## Explaining Away an Observable Contradiction